Alok-Khansali/Hackerrank-Demystified/6 star Problem Solving/Data Structures/Arrays/Readme.md

 ## Arrays

-Solutions to all the Array challenges In Data Structures are available in this folder.
+Solutions to all the Array challenges In Data Structures section are available in this folder.